Fathers honored at fifth annual Champagne Brunch - Essex News Daily

-EAST ORANGE, NJ — Essex County Surrogate Ted Stephens hosted his fifth annual Champagne Brunch Honoring Fathers on Saturday, June 17, at Mayfair Farms in West Orange and the city of East Orange was well-represented at this year’s event.
+IRVINGTON, NJ — Essex County Surrogate Ted Stephens hosted his fifth annual Champagne Brunch Honoring Fathers on Saturday, June 17, at Mayfair Farms in West Orange.
+This year, Irvington led the way with two honorees, Mayor Tony Vauss and his friend, Building Director and East Orange Mayor-elect Ted Green.

 Green also said he was honored to have been recognized by Stephens at his annual Father’s Day event, although he was unable to attend this year.
 Normally Green, the East Orange City Council chairman and 3rd Ward councilman, is known for hosting his own Fathers and Sons Men’s Breakfast event at Langston Hughes Elementary School on the morning before Father’s Day, then traveling to West Orange to participate in Stephens’ annual event at Mayfair Farms.